Mohammed-Zaouk/Mohammed-Zaouk/README.md

 <td width="50%" valign="top">

 ### 📚 MZNovels &nbsp;·&nbsp; <a href="https://www.mznovels.com">mznovels.com</a>

 **Free novel platform — no paywalls, no subscriptions**

-Built solo from scratch and actively developed for over a year — shipping features continuously while scaling to **100k+ users** and **400k monthly page views**.
-A **0.33 bounce rate** (vs. 0.4–0.6 industry average) reflects genuine engagement: users land and stay.
-Monetized.
-Development shifted in late 2024 to start DawaMZ.
+Built and maintained independently from the ground up, scaling to **100,000+ users** and reaching **400,000 monthly page views** at peak traffic.
+The platform includes content publishing tools, search functionality, user progress tracking, and monetization systems while maintaining strong user engagement metrics.

 Writers publish and manage chapters through a full editor.
 Readers browse, bookmark, and track their progress — no account needed to access most content.